vibdev/canvas-kit/modules/canvas-kit-react-cookie-banner/README.md

 Fixes a cookie banner to the bottom of the web page.
 Can be configured with a "Cookie Settings" element and a custom notice.

+A static constant is available with the default notice text: `CookieBanner.DefaultNotice`

 ```jsx
 import CookieBanner from '@workday/canvas-kit-react-cookie-banner'